jplhomer/site/src/posts/things-watched-paternity-leave.md

 description: I like watching TV.
 Get out of here, books.
 ---

+[Shopify](https://www.shopify.com) gives non-birth parents three months of parental leave, and I've spent most of the summer at home with our new baby, Joel.

 When you have a newborn, you spend a lot of time sitting and feeding the newborn or keeping it company.
 Watching TV and movies is one way to pass the time.

 Here's a list of things I watched along with some commentary.
 This does not include most children's programming or the constant cycle of _Parks and Recreation_ we watch during lunch.